ghassanbelaish-DataAnalyist/SQL-queries/README.md

 ## 7. Project Deliverables
 * a code repository containing the SQL scripts used for analysis.
-* A presentation of the analysis and recommendations.
+* [Download Final Report (PDF)](Rockbuster%20Stealth%20Campaign%20Strategy.pdf) A presentation of the analysis and recommendations.
 * Detailed documentation of the database schema.